chrisreade/PenroseKiteDart/README.md

     main = mainWith fig

 When the code is executed it will generate an SVG file.
-(See the Diagrams package for more details on producing diagrams.)
+(See the Haskell Diagrams package for more details on producing diagrams.)

 ## Tgraphs to Describe Finite Tilings